yuwtennis/apache-kafka-apps/README.md

 # apache-kafka-apps

+**WARNING: connectors are not working now.
+I will fix it as soon as possible.**

 This repository includes practical examples with kafka related apps.
 It is meant for people who would like to see examples in addition to official documents.